Dasharo/docs/docs/variants/talos_2/overview.md

     Dasharo firmware validation procedure.
 * [Conferences](conferences.md) - includes information from various conferences
     about POWER architecture support in coreboot.
+* [TPM connections and support](tpm-support.md) - describes the methods of connecting dedicated TPM module to the board and how to validate it.

 ## Useful documents